-Autumn is the best time for picnics!
-Cool temperatures, colorful leaves, and fewer bugs and pests make for a perfect excuse to get out and enjoy Mother Nature.
-So let's pull on our sweaters and get out there!
-We've got a game plan to make your fall picnic perfect, whether you're traveling to a local park or further afield.
+Autumn is the best time for picnics.
+Cool temperatures, colorful leaves, and sparse crowds make for a perfect excuse to get out and enjoy Mother Nature.
+So let's pull on our sweaters and hit the road!
+We've got recipes and tips to make your fall picnic perfect, whether you're traveling to a local park or further afield.

 Fall Picnic Menu